linnnus/blog/posts/xkcd-password-wordlist.md

 1. Filter for Danish entries.
 2. Filter for nouns and adjectives.
 3. Filter for words in the category "Danish lemmas".
-   This part solves removes entries like "væggene" which is derived from "væg".
+   This part removes entries like "væggene" which is derived from "væg".
 4. Ignore words with special characters in them like "12-talspige".
 5. Pick out the word and throw away all the metadata.
-   This last part works in conjunction with the flag `--raw-output`.
+   This last part works in conjunction with the flag `--raw-output` which avoids quotes around the strings produced by the filter.

 (3) kind of makes (1) redundant, but I built the script iteratively and since it only has to run once (and be kind of slow either way)